Docker Compose Quickstart#

 systemctl enable --user podman.socket --now

-Add this to your ~/.profile and logout and back in:
+Add this to your ~/.profile, then log out and back in.
+The explicit PATH

 export PATH=/dls_sw/apps/docker-compose/5.1.4/bin/:$PATH